rastersoft/autovala/wiki/autovala-fileformat.5.md

     * **vala_local_package**: is like **vala_package**, but these packages aren't installed in the system.
 Instead, they belong to this project, and will be compiled automatically before this binary/library.

-    * **vala_source**: this command specifies one VALA source file that belongs to this binary.
+    * **vala_source**: this command specifies one VALA or GENIE source file that belongs to this binary.
 The path must be relative to the binary/library path.

     * **c_source**: this command specifies one C source file that belongs to this binary.
 The path must be relative to the binary/library path.